 The construction industry uses a variety of agreements depending on the project’s budget, delivery, scope, and schedule.
-While construction contracts come in many forms, there are really only five main types.
-These contract types are used at every level of any construction project.
+While there are various types of construction contracts, there are really only five main types.
+These construction contract types are used at every level of any construction project.
 Just like the wide range of construction marketing ideas, construction contracts each have their advantages and disadvantages for contractors.
-It’s important to know which contract to use and when to ensure a successful outcome in delivery, customer satisfaction, and profit.
+It’s crucial to understand the types of contracts in construction to ensure a successful outcome in delivery, customer satisfaction, and profit.

-In this article, we’ve made this process easier by compiling the five main types of construction contracts, along with their advantages and disadvantages.
+In this article, we’ve made this process easier by compiling the five main types of contract in construction, along with their advantages and disadvantages.

 Before we get started, the five types of construction contracts are: